Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 • 2-4 standard chocolate Oreos, ground into fine crumbs

-• Assorted Halloween themed sprinkles including (but not limited to) bats, bones, and creepy bugs.
+• Assorted Halloween themed sprinkles including (but not limited to)candy pumpkins, bats, bones, and creepy bugs.

-Remove the brownies from the oven and allow them to cool for about 5 minutes, but do not let them cool completely.
+Remove the brownies from the oven and cool for just 5 minutes.

 Allow the brownies to finish cooling completely.

-Heat your vanilla candy coating in the microwave or in a heatproof bowl set over barely simmering water.
-Melt and stir until completely smooth.
+Melt the vanilla candy coating in the microwave until completely smooth.

 Grab 12 mini white fudge-covered Oreos and your Halloween sprinkles.